-Our new venture on Blessington street will house our dedicated kombucha production facility, as well as hosting tea events plus, offer great tea and coffee seven days a week.
+Our new venture on Blessington street houses our dedicated kombucha production facility, as well as hosting tea events plus, offer great tea and coffee six days a week.

 But let's get down to the nitty-gritty.
 Kombucha, what is it all about?
 In a nutshell, kombucha is a fermented tea drink, naturally carbonated and containing live cultures - just like yoghurt - it's good for your guts!
 We brew it up in batches with sugar, our premium C&P loose-leaf teas, and the magical scoby (symbiotic culture of bacteria & yeast) both fancy and scientific!

 The end result is a fizzy, refreshing, naturally tangy beverage, that is a great alternative to sodas or even... booze!
 (Gasp!)
 No really!
 Kombucha is making the rounds as a great alternative to wine for food pairings as well as popping up in taps at bars and pubs.
 We are currently brewing up our original certified organic kombucha.

 Our Kombucha Flavours

 Our certified organic sencha kombucha is a one-two punch of sweet and tangy.
 We like our kombucha to be a bit brighter, a bit livelier, with a bit of zing!
 Naturally effervescent, this is the perfect refresher for a sunny day, - or whatever Dublin has on offer.

 Rose water & Bay leaf